grimme-lab/qc2-teaching/doc/scf.rst

 Starting from the second line we expect a tuple of the three Cartesian coordinates in Bohr, the nuclear charges in multiples of electron charge and the number of basis functions this particular atom.
-In the lines after position and identity we find the exponents of our basis functions, the number of lines following corresponds to the number of basis functions for this particular atom.
+In the lines after position and identity, we find the exponents of our basis functions, the number of lines following corresponds to the number of basis functions for this particular atom.